LilmissKryss/readme_generator/Develop/README_Generator/README.md

 * [License](#license)

   ## Description
-  Command line app that generates a README.md file.
+  Terminal application that generates a readme.md file.

   ## Requirements
-  Inquirer 8.2.4  orooor
+  Inquirer 8.2.4 or later

   ## Usage
-  In the terminal the user answers questions to generate a readme file.
+  User answers questions in the terminal to generate a readme.md file.

   ## Features
-  Answer questions in the terminal to generate a readme file.
+  User answers questions in the terminal to generate a readme.md file.

   ## Installation
-  Install node.js, fs module, and inquirer module.
+  Install node, fs module, and inquirer.

   ## Contributers
   N/A

+  ## Contributing
+  How to contribute:
-  Send a pull request to LilmissKryss on Github
+  Send a pull request to LilmissKrys on Github.

   ## Tests
-  Test in the terminal
+  Test in the Terminal.

   ## Issues
-  Report issues to krystalhardin2010@att.net
+  Report issues on Github.

 ## Contact Information
-* Name: undefined
+* Name: Krystal Hardin
 * Email: krystalhardin2010@att.net
-* GitHub: LilmissKryss
+* GitHub: LilmissKrys